EVerest/EVerest/docs/tutorials/how_to_devcontainer/index.rst

 ================================

 Create a new directory and navigate into it.
-This directory will be your new workspace or use an existing one.
+This directory will be your new workspace.
+(You could also use an existing one.)

 .. code-block:: bash